-There are a number of factors magistrates use when deciding whether to be tough or lenient on motor offenders, as legal expert Jeanette Miller explains.
+There are a number of factors magistrates use when deciding whether or not to be tough on motor offenders, as legal expert Jeanette Miller explains.

 Fixed-penalty motoring offences make it easy for the police to deal with misdemeanours without the time, money and effort of a court case.